Gufeng music

-Gufeng music (古風音樂 (古风音乐, gǔfēng yīnyuè, gu2 fung1 jam1ngok6)) is a type of music genre by artists originating from the Greater China region.
-It is a kind of C-pop music with a background in Chinese legends, the style of Chinese folk songs and drama; melodies in the genre are similar to classical Chinese music and are played on classical Chinese musical instruments.
-It is similar but slightly different from Zhongguo feng music.
+Gufeng music (古風音樂 (古风音乐, gǔfēng yīnyuè, gu2 fung1 jam1ngok6, ancient-style music)) is a genre of modern Chinese music originated from the Greater China region, typically referring to modern musical compositions with heavy influences from traditional Chinese music (guoyue), narrative singing (tanci) and folk songs (min'ge), often accompanied by Chinese musical instruments.
+The lyrics of Gufeng music can be in Literary or Vernacular Chinese, and are often based on ancient mythological legends and poetic verses with frequent themes in classical romance, chivalrism, introspection and folklores.
+It is similar but different to Zhongguo feng (or simply guofeng) music, which are modern C-pop (typically Mandopop) songs with Chinese cultural elements and often also a strong emphasis on cultural pride.

-The lyrics of Gufeng music are created mainly based on ancient Chinese mythological legends and verses.
-In recent years, this kind of songs are often used in Xianxia, Wuxia games, anime, dramas, etc. This kind of music has also become popular among Internet cultures such as Hanfu movement.
+The genre became prolific mostly during the early 21st century due to the rise of internet music in Mainland China, and in recent years is often used as theme songs and soundtracks in xianxia, wuxia and historical fantasy works such as television drama, video games and animation, etc. It has also become popular among nationalistic Internet subcultures with nostalgia towards past golden ages of China, such as New Confucianism and the Hanfu movement.

 History

 Gufeng music was usually called Xianxia music (仙侠; xianxia being a genre of Chinese fiction that is similar to wuxia, but with more mythological elements), and what now seems like a movement began rather quietly in 2005, calling for netizens to write lyrics with ancient-styled poems for the music in some popular PC games, including The Legend of Sword and Fairy and Xuan-Yuan Sword.
 The name seems to derive from the namesake lyricist column on Fenbei, and the basic concept of Chinoiserie music, a term which describes Western approximations of Chinese music.